mittelmark/DGTcl/pandoc-tcl-filter/Readme.md

 ## Installation

-The filter can be installed locally by placing it in a folder belonging to your personal PATH and making the file executable or alternatively you can just use it by specifying the correct path to the Tcl script in your pandoc command line call.
+The pandoc-tcl-filter can be installed locally by placing it in a folder belonging to your personal PATH and making the file executable or alternatively you can just use it by specifying the correct path to the Tcl script in your pandoc command line call.
 The direct link to the github repository folder is: